 AM I REQUIRED TO GET A COVID TEST / VACCINATION?

-Our start and end dates are fixed throughout the year to enable a smooth running of the Lab.
+Our start and end dates are fixed to enable a smooth running of the Lab.
 Once dates have been selected, accepted interns will need to be available from start to finish dates.

 CAN I RENT MY OWN ACCOMMODATION AND LIVE OFF SITE?